 The script came together quickly, Glazer recalls.
 “I gave it to Billy on a Friday, and then he called me the next day and said ‘I’m in,’ and that was, six and a half years ago, and here we are on a rooftop in Marrakech.”

-However the film was not an easy sell to studios.
+However, the film was not an easy sell to studios.
 Glazer and producer Steve Bing brought the script to a number of potential financiers who couldn’t grasp the idea of a comedy set in Afghanistan.
-But the project eventually found a home at QED, the independent film production finance and sales outfit which was founded by Bill Block as a haven for commercial filmmakers working outside the usual studio conventions.
+But the project eventually found a home at QED, the independent film production finance and sales outfit that was founded by Bill Block as a haven for commercial filmmakers working outside the usual studio conventions.

 The rest of the cast quickly signed on.
 The casting of Salima was particularly important, and Levinson and his filmmakers found the quintessential actress for the part in Leem Lubany, a Palestinian actress who had starred in “Omar,” a Palestinian film that had been nominated for an Oscar in the foreign-language category.